scottfr/SystemsBook/09 The Process of Modeling/Process of Modeling.md

 When developing a model, we recommend starting with the boundaries as narrow as possible.
 In the minimum viable model, you will want to omit as many different mechanisms as possible.
 As you receive feedback and people push for the inclusion of different mechanisms, you can slowly expand the boundaries of the model.
 We recommend starting small and expanding as necessary.

+~ Exercise

+Create a boundary diagram for a model of human population growth in the next 100 years.
+What would be the endogenous, exogenous and omitted items in this model.

+~ End Exercise

+~ Exercise

+Create a boundary diagram for a model forecasting the total quantity of pencils sold within the united states for the next 50 years.
+What would be the endogenous, exogenous and omitted items in this model.

+~ End Exercise

 ## From Mental Models to Simulation Models

 Generally speaking, a single individual should ultimately be responsible for the design and implementation of a model.
 Models "designed-by-committee" are understandably suffused with compromise and a greater lack of focus.
 That said, even though one person is ultimately calling the shots, many voices and perspectives are there to be heard in the modeling process.
 The more input there is into a model, the better the resulting model will most likely be.